wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 [/shell]

 This command should bring up another prompt that is basically FreeDOS.
-In this new window, type the series of commands&#8230;
+In this new window, type the series of commands...

   <h4>